On distributional symmetries on the CAR algebra: Preliminaries

-The {\it Canonical Anticommutation Relations} (CAR for short) algebra over $\bz$ is the universal unital $C^{*}$-algebra $\carf(\bz)$, with unit $I$, generated by the set $\{a_j, a^{\dagger}_j: j\in \bz\}$ ({\it i.e.} the Fermi annihilators and creators respectively), satistying the relations
+The {\it Canonical Anticommutation Relations} (CAR for short) algebra over $\bz$ is the universal unital $C^{*}$-algebra $\carf(\bz)$, with unit $I$, generated by the set $\{a_j, a^{\dagger}_j: j\in \bz\}$ ({\it i.e.} the Fermi annihilators and creators respectively), satisfying the relations

 where $\{\cdot, \cdot\}$ is the anticommutator and $\d_{j, k}$ is the Kronecker symbol.\\ The CAR algebra is the completion of the subalgebra of so-called localized elements.
 More precisely,

 where